nathanbraun/nathanbraun-com/content/books/politics.md

 miscellaneous thoughts and open questions.

 ### 1. It's not that people are just on different axes, they often take issue with the "good" ends of other axes
-Each axis has its good end, i.e. freedom, civilization, non-oppression (OK fine, it's debatable whether the progressive axis has a "good" end or whether they're just anti-oppression).
+Each axis has its good end, i.e. freedom, civilization, non-oppression (it's debatable whether the progressive axis has a "good" end or whether they're just anti-oppression).

 To me, it seems like thinking primarily on an axis means you tend to discount whether the good end of the other axes are worth pursuing.
 I think helps